Women+ Mount Rainier Climb

 2026 Dates:

-Join us for a four-day guided climb of Mount Rainier, the tallest mountain in Washington and one of the most iconic peaks in North America.
-This expedition combines skill-building, physical challenge, and the unforgettable experience of standing on a 14,411’ summit.
+• Join us for a four-day guided climb of Mount Rainier, the tallest mountain in Washington and one of the most iconic peaks in North America.
+This expedition combines skill-building, physical challenge, and an unforgettable shared experience with our women+ community.

-We begin with a gear check and mountaineering skills training to prepare you for glacier travel, rope team movement, and self-arrest techniques.
+Our first day is spent reviewing mountaineering skills to prepare you for glacier travel and getting to know each other.
 Over the next three days, we make our way to Camp Muir (10,080’), practice additional skills at altitude, and launch our summit attempt under the stars.

-This is a demanding climb with over 9,000’ of elevation gain, but no prior glacier experience is required — we’ll teach you everything you need to know.
-Our focus is on moving as a team, building your confidence in the alpine environment, and giving you a safe and rewarding experience on one of the great mountains of the world.
+This is a demanding climb with over 9,000’ of elevation gain.
+Our focus is to create an empowering environment that allows everyone to show up as their authentic selves.
+We work as a team to navigate terrain and support one another, building your confidence in the alpine environment and giving you a valuable and rewarding experience on one of the great mountains of the world.

 9 a.m. – Ashford, WA